Bull Terrier Lab mix: Mister Popularity among bull terrier mixes (15 photos)

 Kidney disease is not uncommon in bull terriers and can also be inherited.
 Heart disease is another disease bull terriers are fairly susceptible to, and various forms of heart disease are genetically inherited.

-Patella luxation is a condition affecting the dog’s knee joints also often happens in bull terriers, and predisposition to it may be genetically passed to your bull terrier mix.
+Patella luxation is a condition affecting the dog’s knee joints that also often happens in bull terriers, and predisposition to it may be genetically passed to your bull terrier mix.

 Taking how many various health conditions your bull terrier lab mix pup can potentially inherit, genetic testing is absolutely critical.
 If you work with a good, reputable breeder, they will make sure that the lineage of both parents of your puppy are free of genetic disease.
 This is as close to a guarantee of a healthy puppy as it gets.